yoyoberenguer/NE555-timer-/README.md

 Output waveform duty cycle = t1 / (t0 + t1)
 ```

-figure 2 showing the charge and discharge of the external capacitor C between 1/3Vcc and 2/3Vccc
+figure 2 showing the charge and discharge of the external capacitor C between 1/3Vcc cursor a and 2/3Vccc cursor b

 `figure 2`